 Momento de la rueda de prensa.

-• The preliminary rounds will be held at Teatro Nacional de La Zarzuela, Madrid, and Teatro Maggio Musicale Fiorentino, Florence, in May; Teatro de São Carlos, Lisbon, in June; and at the Alfredo Kraus Auditorium, Las Palmas de Gran Canaria, in September
+• The preliminary rounds will take place at Madrid’s Teatro de la Zarzuela and Florence’s Teatro del Maggio Musicale in May, Lisbon’s Teatro de São Carlos in June, and Auditorio Alfredo Kraus in Las Palmas de Gran Canaria in September

 As in the last two events, the competition will be chaired by Rosa Kraus Ley, Chair of the FIAK and the CICAK, with Mario Pontiggia, Artistic Director of the FIAK and the CICAK, as Artistic Director and Secretary.

-The preliminary rounds will be held at the Teatro Nacional de La Zarzuela, Madrid (26 and 27 May), Teatro del Maggio Musicale Fiorentino, Florence (30 and 31 May), Teatro de São Carlos, Lisbon (16 and 17 June) and Alfredo Kraus Auditorium, Las Palmas de Gran Canaria (17 and 18 September).
-Applicants will be judged by a tribunal comprising the Chair and the Artistic Director of the FIAK and the CICAK and representatives of the collaborating institutions hosting each round.
+The preliminary rounds of the VIII CICAK will be held at the Teatro Nacional de La Zarzuela, Madrid (26 and 27 May), Teatro del Maggio Musicale Fiorentino, Florence (30 and 31 May), Teatro de São Carlos, Lisbon (16 and 17 June) and Auditorio Alfredo Kraus, Las Palmas de Gran Canaria (17 and 18 September).
+Applicants will be judged by a tribunal comprising the Chair and the Artistic Director of the FIAK and the CICAK and representatives from the collaborating institutions hosting each round.

-The semi-final (20 and 21 September) and final rounds (25 September) will take place at the Alfredo Kraus Auditorium, the emblematic building opened by Alfredo Kraus in 1997.
+The semi-final (20 and 21 September) and final round (25 September) will take place at the Auditorio Alfredo Kraus, the emblematic auditorium opened by Alfredo Kraus in 1997.
 In these rounds, contestants will be judged by the jury.
-The final round, where the prize giving will take place, will be held as a public performance with the Philharmonic Orchestra of Gran Canaria, the official accompanist since the first competition, in 1990, conducted on this occasion by maestro Oliver Díaz.
+The final round, where the prize giving will take place, will be held as a public performance with the Gran Canaria Philharmonic Orchestra, the official accompanist since the first competition, in 1990, conducted on this occasion by maestro Óliver Díaz.